scottviteri/ManipulateProofTrees/README.md

 ## ./utils.py

-Utilities used by both ManipProofTrees.org and ./GenerateDependencyGraph.org
+A collection of python functions used by both ManipProofTrees.org and ./GenerateDependencyGraph.org

 ## ./clean.sh

 Wipe all saved results from ManipProofTrees.org.

+## ./coq_proof_to_trees.sh

+Takes a theorem name as an argument.
+This theorem is pulled from ProofSourceFiles, and concatenated onto ./ProofSourceFiles/ExportProof.v.
+The output of coqc onto ./ProofSourceFiles/ExportProof.v is dumped to the ./ProofTrees/ directory.